ErfanMoosavi/qol-analysis-prediction/README.md

 df.loc[134, "Health"] = pred[0]
 ```

+---

-## Notes
+## 📊 Notes

-- The model assumes linearity between features and `Health`
+* Assumes linearity between features and `Health`
-- Can be extended by trying other regressors (e.g., RandomForest, SVR)
+* Can be extended using other regressors (RandomForest, SVR, etc.)
-- Exploratory Data Analysis (EDA) steps are basic but can be enriched
+* Basic EDA is included; further exploration can be added

+---

-## Future Extensions
+## 🔮 Future Extensions

-- Add classification or clustering models
+* Add classification or clustering models
-- Build an interactive dashboard using Streamlit
+* Build an interactive dashboard using Streamlit
-- Incorporate socio-economic indicators from external datasets
+* Integrate socio-economic indicators from external da